-- Countries in Asia and the Pacific are more prone to natural disasters than those in other parts of the world, which involves the urgent need to develop effective, end-to-end early warning systems that lead to an effective response by emergency managers and people at risk.
+- Countries in Asia and the Pacific are more prone to natural disasters than those in other parts of the world.
+Because of this, there is an urgent need to continue developing effective, end-to-end early warning systems that lead to an effective response by emergency managers and people at risk.
 It is clear that the Millennium Development Goals cannot be attained in the region if the development gains already achieved are not protected from the risks and impacts of disasters.
-For less developed countries, in addition to the tragic personal loss of life and property, natural disasters, especially typhoons, severely threaten and impact their sustainability, capacity building, debt repayments, poverty reduction and even the basic necessities of life clean drinking water, food, and shelter. - Founded in 1968 under the original auspices of the United Nations Economic Commission for Asia and Far East, the Typhoon Committee (TC) has evolved into a collaboration of 14 Members involving both the Economic and Social

-- Commission of Asia and the Pacific (ESCAP) and the World Meteorological Organization (WMO).
-Since then, The Typhoon Committee has been repeatedly recognized as an outstanding regional body who has integrated the actions and plans of the meteorological, hydrological, and disaster risk reduction (DRR) components to produce meaningful results. - The development of the Strategic Plan has been based on various international and regional frameworks, protocols, and action and strategic plans pertaining to tropical cyclone activities within the region.
-The purpose of this Strategic Plan is for the Typhoon Committee to identify regional key results areas, strategic goals, and associated activities which the Committee wants to achieve in 2012-2016 to save lives, mitigating damage, and decreasing social and economic effects from typhoon-related events.
+For less developed countries, in addition to the tragic personal loss of life and property, natural disasters, especially typhoons, severely threaten and impact their sustainability, capacity building, debt repayments, poverty reduction and even the basic necessities of life clean drinking water, food, and shelter. - Founded in 1968 under the original auspices of the United Nations Economic Commission for Asia and Far East, the Typhoon Committee (TC) has evolved into a collaboration of 14 Members involving both the Economic and Social Commission of Asia and the Pacific (ESCAP) and the World Meteorological Organization (WMO).
+Since then, The Typhoon Committee has been repeatedly recognized as an outstanding regional body who has integrated the actions and plans of the meteorological, hydrological, and disaster risk reduction (DRR) components to produce meaningful results.
+The Committee currently has fourteen Members: Cambodia; China; Democratic People's Republic of Korea; Hong Kong, China; Japan; Lao People's Democratic Republic; Macao, China; Malaysia; Philippines, Republic of Korea, Singapore; Thailand; United States of America and Viet Nam. - The development of the Strategic Plan has been based on various international and regional frameworks, protocols, and action and strategic plans pertaining to tropical cyclone activities within the region.
+The purpose of this Strategic Plan is for the Typhoon Committee to identify regional Targets, Key Results Areas (KRAs), Strategic Goals, and associated activities which the Committee wants to achieve in 2017- 2021 to save lives, mitigate damage, and decrease social and economic effects from typhoon-related events.
 The impact of climate change is thought to influence all of the key result areas and strategic goals and thus is viewed as a crosscutting theme for this strategic plan.

-- Typhoon Committee's Vision: The Typhoon Committee is the world's best intergovernmental, regional organization for improving the quality of life of the Members' populations through integrated cooperation to mitigate impacts and risks of typhoon-related disasters and to enhance beneficial typhoon-related effects. - Typhoon Committee's Mission: To integrate and enhance regional (meteorological, hydrological, and disaster risk reduction) activities of Members within international frameworks to reduce the loss of lives and minimize social, economic, and environmental impacts by typhoonrelated disasters.
+(Hong Kong Propose to remove the strategic goals.
+Also propose to realign, streamline or consolidate the associated activities according to the KRA re-arrangement and then to request WG Chairs to critically review the revised activities in light of the prevailing AOPs being undertaken.
+To make it simpler, both for planning, monitoring and reporting purposes) - Typhoon Committee's Vision: The Typhoon Committee is the world's preeminent intergovernmental, regional organization for improving the quality of life of the Members' populations through integrated cooperation to mitigate impacts and risks of typhoon-related disasters and to enhance beneficial typhoon-related effects.

+• Typhoon Committee's Mission: To integrate and enhance regional (Meteorological, Hydrological, and Disaster Risk Reduction) activities of Members within international frameworks to reduce the loss of lives and minimize social, economic, and environmental impacts by typhoon-related disasters.

-The Typhoon Committee has identified seven Key Results Areas (KRAs) for special emphasis in the next five years (2012-2016).
+The Typhoon Committee has identified six Key Results Areas (KRAs) for special emphasis in the next five years (2017-2021).
 These KRAs are defined as the critical, overarching, priority areas of special interest for the Typhoon Committee.
-In addition, the Typhoon Committee believes the impacts of climate change will influence all of the key results areas and strategic goals and thus is viewed as a crosscutting theme for this strategic plan.
+In addition, the Typhoon Committee believes the impacts of climate change will influence all of the KRAs and Strategic Goals and thus is viewed as a crosscutting theme for this strategic plan.
 The Committee must complete the Strategic Goals associated with these KRAs to achieve its vision and mission through regional, integrated actions.
-The seven KRAs are:
+The six KRAs are: